 By Hardik Rajgor Mar.
 22, 2018

-Can you imagine a world without Facebook?
+As Facebook turns 15, can you imagine a world without it?
 I worry about the extreme consequences of this event, for the timeline of my life would be ruined if Facebook had to deactivate its account.

-f there were two words to describe how everyone feels about Facebook right now, it would be angry reacts.
-After failing to set appropriate privacy settings for its users, many have decided to unfriend the social networking website, as they receive a potential friend request from investigating agencies to look into the mess.
+If there were two words to describe how everyone feels about Facebook this year, it would be angry reacts.
+After failing to set appropriate privacy settings for its users, many decided to unfriend the social networking website, as they receive a potential friend request from investigating agencies to look into the mess.
 I worry about the extreme consequences of this event, for the timeline of my life would be ruined if Facebook had to deactivate its account.
 I depend on Facebook in the same way the Trump campaign depended on Cambridge Analytica.

 I begin my day by checking Facebook, even before I have brushed my teeth.
 Dental health is secondary to knowing how many likes I got overnight on the “Which Disney Princess is your soulmate?” quiz.
 I get more turned on by the red number on the notification panel than I get watching the “Ek Do Teen” remake.
 With no Facebook, how am I supposed to begin my day?
 Will I have to now concentrate on the actual wall of my washroom while taking a dump?
 I’d rather just unfriend that day!